 |Tier 4||27,001 +||40,501 +||67,501 +||$5.77|

-Each year, the City takes your average water use for the months of November, December and January to calculate your wastewater usage for the year.
-Typically, water use is the lowest this time of year due to little or no outdoor water use.
+Each year, the City takes your average water use for November, December, and January to calculate your wastewater usage.
+Typically, water use is the lowest this year due to little or no outdoor water use.

 Depending on your route, consumption used to calculate your wastewater average may come from usage in November, December, January, and February.
-Watch your bills to determine the approximate date on which your meter is read each month.
-Your wastewater average calculation will start on the day your meter is read in November and will end on the day your meter is read in February.
+Watch your bills to determine the approximate date your meter is read each month.
+For example, your average wastewater calculation will start on the day your meter is read in November and end on the day your meter is read in February.

 Learn ways you can save money on your utility by visiting water conservation.

-$25 fee if paid after the disconnect date (even if service has not been disconnected)
+$25.00 fee if paid after the Disconnect date (even if service has not been disconnected)

 Connection Fee (new connection or transfer service)